-When would I use media, data, and stream?
+When would I use media, data, text, and stream?

-These three parameters are mutually exclusive, you should only set one when defining your response.
+These four attributes are mutually exclusive, you should only set one when defining your response.

 resp.media is used when you want to use the Falcon serialization mechanism.
-Just assign data to the attribute and falcon will take care of the rest.
+Just assign data to the attribute and Falcon will take care of the rest.

 '''

 class MyResource:

-def on_get (self, req, resp):
+def on_get(self, req, resp):

-resp.media = { 'hello': 'World' }
+resp.media = {'hello': 'World'}

 '''

 resp.text and resp.data are very similar, they both allow you to set the body of the response.
-The difference being, text takes a string and data takes bytes.
+The difference being, text takes a string, and data takes bytes.

 '''

 class MyResource:

 def on_get(self, req, resp):

-resp.text = json.dumps({ 'hello': 'World' })
+resp.text = json.dumps({'hello': 'World'})

 def on_post(self, req, resp):

-resp.data = b'{ "hello": "World" }'
+resp.data = b'{"hello": "World"}'

 '''

-resp.stream allows you to set a file-like object which returns bytes.
-We will call read() until the object is consumed.
+resp.stream allows you to set a generator that yields bytes, or a file-like object with a read() method that returns bytes.
+In the case of a file-like object, the framework will call read() until the stream is exhausted.